 When he was 3 years old, he had a brush with death as a result of developing Bacterial Meningitis, after a dose of Mumps.
 Read more here.

 Jimmy has a British-Irish passport and has said that, when touring Ireland, he likes to see his relatives around the Limerick and Kilkee areas.
-He often describes himself as a plastic paddy and said that, as a child, he felt like he didn’t belong in either place as long summers in Ireland were followed by trying to fit in again in Slough (where he grew up), because they came back, from holiday, with Irish accents.
+He often describes himself as a plastic paddy and said that, as a child, he felt like he didn’t belong in either place as long summers in Ireland were followed by trying to fit in again in Slough (where he grew up), because they came back, from their summer holiday, with Irish accents.
 Conversely the English boys turning up in Ireland for 6 weeks were outsiders there too.

 Jimmy is the middle of 3 sons, Colin being the oldest (Jimmy’s Irish twin – meaning they were born within 16 months of each other) and Patrick (14 years younger).